wang-dw/Distance/README.md

 # Distance
 Ranging sensor and LCD with Arduino

-Simple ranging sensor using the SunFounder HC-SR04 Ultrasonic Module, OSEPP 16x2 LCD Display, and the Arduino uno.
+Simple ranging sensor using the SunFounder HC-SR04 Ultrasonic Module, OSEPP 16x2 LCD Display, and the Arduino Uno.

 # Links
 **DataSheets:**